External register access permissions

 External access permission to the PMU registers is subject to the conditions at the time of the access.
-Table 12.1 describes the processor response to accesses through the external debug and memory-mapped interfaces.
+The following table describes the processor response to accesses through the external debug and memory-mapped interfaces.

-Processor power domain is completely off, or in a low-power state where the processor power domain registers cannot be accessed.
+Core power domain is completely off, or in a low-power state where the Core power domain registers cannot be accessed.

 |DLK||EDPRSR.DLK is 1||OS Double Lock is locked.|

 ||External performance monitors access disabled.
 When an error is returned because of the EPMAD condition, and this is the highest priority error condition, EDPRSR.SPMAD is set to 1.
 Otherwise SPMAD is unchanged.|

 |SLK||Memory-mapped interface only||Software Lock is locked.
 For the external debug interface, ignore this condition.|